OronDF343/FuwaTeaWin/README.md

 A compact, modular and free open-source music player for Windows.

-**This repository isn't set up quite yet, please check back later.**
+**This repository isn't set up quite yet, please check back later for more info.**

 LICENSE: GPLv3.
 Please respect the licenses of all the referenced libraries.